 At St Luke's Catholic Primary School, we endeavor to create a caring ethos where each individual pupil feels safe and secure, and able to thrive to achieve their full potential.
 We are therefore committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
 As members of our community, we adhere to the values of being: 'Ready, Respectful, and Safe.'
+This applies more than ever as many children will be returning to school for the first time since the Coronavirus lockdown.
+It is important that we create a culture of Respectfulness to maintain safety at all levels (September 2020).
+In addition to this policy we have also requested pupils and parents sign a Covid Home School Agreement, setting out the expected behaviour and our shared responsibility in maintaining the safety of all.

-Aim of the behaviour policy
+Aim of the Behaviour Policy

-To provide a safe, comfortable and caring environment where optimum learning takes place To provide clear guidance for children, staff and parents of expected levels of behaviour To provide a consistent and calm approach All adults take responsibility for behaviour and follow-up personally Adults use consistent language to promote positive behaviour

-To use restorative approaches instead of punishments
+- To provide a safe, comfortable and caring environment where optimum learning takes place - To provide clear guidance for children, staff and parents of expected levels of behaviour - To provide a consistent and calm approach - All adults take responsibility for behaviour and follow-up personally - Adults use consistent language to promote positive behaviour - To use restorative approaches instead of punishments